bolekcolin13/OLS/README.md

 ## Manual OLS in R

-A project from a course in econometrics, ```Manual_OLS.R``` uses a data set of 200 Chicago families to determine if there exists a relationship between the miles traveled by those families in a year for vacation and a number of relevant variables.
+A project from a course in econometrics, ```Manual_OLS.R``` uses a data set of 200 Chicago families to determine if there exists a relationship between the miles traveled by those families in a year for vacation and a number of relevant variables; data available as ```vacation.xlsx``` in this repository.
 The model used is a standard linear specification and includes both homoskedastic and heteroskedastic robust (HC1, specifically) standard errors.

 ## Manual OLS in General, R